The PowerShell mapping commands replicate the mapping options you can use in ShareGate Migrate, giving you more control over your migration.

 Mapping commands

 There are six PowerShell commands you can use for each mapping type.
-You will find a set of articles for each mapping type by clicking the mapping type of your choice in the Mapping types section above.
 These commands are:

 Note: Setting mappings in a PowerShell script does not save them automatically for your source and destination.
 Use the Save mapping command to keep these mappings for future migrations.